Spindle-Agile/AgileGovernance-Constitution/AgileGovernance-Constitution.md

 ### 1.2 Responsibilities of Role-Filling

-As a Partner of the Organization, you have the following responsibilities for each Role that you are assigned to and agree to fill:
+As a Organization's Member, you have the following responsibilities for each Role that you are assigned to and agree to fill:

 #### 1.2.1 Processing Tensions